 Next, the Model D is known for its ease of use, and it does not disappoint.
 You can adjust the cord resistance to whichever level you feel comfortable, and the machine will provide the necessary amount of friction to work nearly every muscle in the body.

-With this machine, you can expect to lose up to 1,000 calories per hour, depending on your fitness level, age, gender, and a couple of other factors.
+With this rowing machine, you can expect to lose up to 1,000 calories per hour, depending on your fitness level, age, gender, and a couple of other factors.

-So it’s a fun workout that you can do in the comfort of your own home – while watching TV – while burning a ton of calories and working nearly every muscle in your body.
+So it’s a fun rowing machine workout that you can do in the comfort of your own home – while watching TV – while burning a ton of calories and working nearly every muscle in your body.

-The Model D is a terrific machine, but it’s not without its flaws.
-There were some consumers on Amazon who reported this unit taking up more space within their home than expected, so be sure you measured out your space where you plan on putting it before you actually buy it.
+- There were some consumers on Amazon who reported this unit taking up more space within their home than expected, so be sure you measured out your space where you plan on putting it before you actually buy it.

-And of course, depending on your budget, $900 could simply make this unit too expensive.
+- And of course, depending on your budget, $900 could simply make this unit too expensive.

 Having a specially designed flywheel situated within an enclosed water tank, I find the WaterRower Natural Rowing Machine provides an instinctive and realistic workout session for me every time.